uber/uber-poet/docs/CONTRIBUTING.md

 * DO add types if possible with new and old code.
 Types help with refactoring and are unit tests you don't have to write.
 * DO include tests when adding new features.
 When fixing bugs, start with adding a test that highlights how the current behavior is broken.
 * DO keep the discussions focused.
 When a new or related topic comes up it's often better to create new issue than to side track the discussion.
+* DON'T not copy code from websites with licenses that are incompatible with Apache 2.0.
+This means you cannot copy from StackOverflow, because it's Creative Commons BY-SA license which is not compatible.
 * DON'T submit PRs that alter licensing related files or headers.
 If you believe there's a problem with them, file an issue and we'll be happy to discuss it.

 ## Basic Getting Started